kainino0x/gpuweb/design/BufferOperations.md

  - **Destroyed**: after a call to `GPUBuffer.destroy` where it is a validation error to do anything with the buffer.

 In the following a buffer's state is a shorthand for the buffer's state machine.
-Buffers created with `GPUDevice.createBuffer` start in the unmapped state.
+Buffers created with `GPUDevice.createBuffer` or `GPUPendingBuffer.finish` start in the unmapped state.
-Buffers created with `GPUDevice.createBufferMapped` or `GPUDevice.createBufferMappedAsync` start in the mapped state.

 State transitions are the following: